Fluctuation conductivity in ultraclean multicomponent superconductors: Fluctuation conductivity

-Moreover, this re-rewriting demonstrates that the multicomponent character of the incipient superconducting order and the parent metallic state plays a key role in determining the longitudinal conductivity.
-Specifically, when adding the contributions relevant for the regular part of the longitudinal conductivity the result in Eq.~\eqref{eq:regular_conductivity_diagrams_uniform_limit} is seen to vanish if (1) the effective masses of the bare electron bands are equal, or (2) there is no inter-band scattering: $g_{\sfa\sfb} = 0$ for $\sfa\neq\sfb$.
+Moreover, this rewriting demonstrates that the multicomponent character of the incipient superconducting order and the parent metallic state plays a key role in determining the longitudinal conductivity.
+Specifically, when adding the contributions relevant for the regular part of the longitudinal conductivity the result in Eq.~\eqref{eq:regular_conductivity_diagrams_uniform_limit} is seen to vanish if (i) the effective masses of the bare electron bands are equal, or (ii) there is no interband coupling: $g_{\sfa\sfb} = 0$ for $\sfa\neq\sfb$.
 In other words, to obtain a finite regular conductivity, we need at least two Fermi surfaces with different Fermi velocities, each supporting the formation of Cooper pairs that can tunnel into each other.
+This implies that the cancellation is exact in the single-band case, a result that was also obtained in Ref.~\cite{Boyack-Boyack-RestoringGaugeInvariance-2018a}.

-That an ultraclean, translationally invariant system with only momentum-conserving electron-electron interactions can have finite resistivity is somewhat counterintuitive.
-Indeed, under these circumstances the usual reason for the non-dissipation of the electrical current is conservation of momentum.
-However, since the current vertex in the uniform limit involves the velocity operator and not the momentum, this symmetry protection fails in a multi-band metal where the bands have different effective masses.
+That an ultraclean, translationally invariant system with only momentum-conserving electron-electron interactions can give rise to a finite dissipative part of the conductivity is somewhat counterintuitive.
+Indeed, under these circumstances the usual reason for the nonrelaxation of the electrical current is conservation of momentum.
+However, since the current vertex in the uniform limit involves the velocity operator and not the momentum, this symmetry protection fails in a multiband metal where the bands have different effective masses.
 These systems therefore support an intrinsic finite regular conductivity.